Łazienki Park: Palace on the Isle

 The principal edifice of Łazienki is the Palace on the Isle (Pałac Na Wyspie).
 It was originally a baroque Bath-House erected in about 1680 by Lubomirski according to the design of Tylman van Gameren, the most outstanding architect in Poland at that time.
 The square-shaped structure had a three-side protrusion on its northern elevation.
 Inside was a round hall with a fountain and the hall was topped by a cupola illuminated from above by lanterns.
 The walls were studded with pebbles, seashells and imitated grotto.
 Adjoining it was a bath chamber with walls adorned by bas-reliefs.
 Both the building's interior as well as its exterior elevation were richly decorated with stucco, sculptures and murals.
 A portion of the original decorations survived on the entrance wall of the columned portico.
 Also original is the Latin inscription to be read as a rebus.
 In translation, it states: "This house hates sorrow, loves peace, offers a bath, recommends an idyllic life and wishes to play host to honest men."

-To a large extent, the decorations of the main entrance hall, the Chamber of Bacchus and the Bath-Chamber all dating from Lubomirski's time, have survived.
-Stanislaus Augustus first took an interest in the old Bath-House in 1772.
-Initially, some of the interiors were restored and turned into living quarters.
-That coincided with a fashionable notion of fleeing palatial mansions to secludes rural abodes.
-In 1777, the first considerable change in the Bath-House's appearance occurred.
-Most notably a send storey was added to the building with a sleeping suite for King Stanislaus Augustus.
+To a large extent, the decorations of the main entrance hall, the Chamber of Bacchus and the Bath-Chamber all dating from Lubomirski's time, had survived.
+King Stanisław August first took an interest in the old Bath-House in 1772.
+Initially some of the interiors were restored and turned into living quarters.
+That coincided with a fashion for vacating palatial mansions for secluded rural abodes.
+The first substantive change to the Bath-House's appearance occurred in 1777: a second story was added, with sleeping quarters for King Stanislaus Augustus.
 Downstairs a dining-room was created which already had a classicist appearance.
 Fashionable roofed Chinese galleries with little bridges were added at both sides, with the western one leading to what soon would be the Royal Promenade.
 In 1784, a more extensive reconstruction of the Bath-House was launched according to a design by Dominik Merlini.
 Two new annexes were built on the southern side, joined by a row of four columns.
 The classicist façade was covered with sandstone slabs.
 Four years later two new segments slightly set back from the south were added on both sides.
 On the northern side, they formed part of the new, monumental northern façade which featured a columned portico crowned by a triangular tympanum.
 The entire elevation was crowned with a stone attic embellished with sculptures by André-Jean Lebrun.